FCO/Red/docs/api/Red/Traits.md

 ) returns Empty
 ```

-This trait marks an attribute (column) as SQL PRIMARY KEY with SERIAL data type, which means it auto-increments on each insertion
+This trait marks an attribute (column) as SQL PRIMARY KEY with SERIAL data type, which means it auto-increments on each insertion.

 ### multi sub trait_mod:<is>